Understanding Cancer Prognosis

 - Cancer-specific survival

 This is the percentage of patients with a specific type and stage of cancer who have not died from their cancer during a certain period of time after diagnosis.
 The period of time may be 1 year, 2 years, 5 years, etc., with 5 years being the time period most often used.
 Cancer-specific survival is also called disease-specific survival.
-In most cases, cancer-specific survival is based on causes of death in medical records, which may not be correct.
+In most cases, cancer-specific survival is based on causes of death listed in medical records.

 - Relative survival